pactflow/katacoda-workshops/pactflow-getting-started-js/step3.md

 There's a lot here, so let's break it down a little.

+Steps `1`, `2`, `3` are JS specific activities to get Pact into a project.
+Steps `4`, `5`, `6` follow the [3A's (Arrange/Act/Assert) pattern](https://docs.microsoft.com/en-us/visualstudio/test/unit-test-basics?view=vs-2019#write-your-tests) for authoring unit tests.

 1. Import the appropriate library - this will differ depending on language
 2. Configure Pact.
 The name of the consumer and provider is important, as it uniquely identifies the applications in Pactflow
-3. Here we setup some Pact lifecycle hooks.
-First we run `setup()` before all of the tests run to start the Pact runtime).
+3. Here we setup some Pact lifecycle hooks, usually moved into a test helper.
+First we run `setup()` before all of the tests run to start the Pact runtime.
 We also configure two other lifecycle hooks to `verify()` that the test was successful each `test`, and write out the pact file (`finalize()`) when the suite is finished.
-This specific step will vary depending on which language you use
+This specific step will vary depending on which language you use.
 4. _Arrange_: we tell Pact what we're expecting our code to do and what we expect the provider to return when we do it
 5. _Act_: we configure our API client to send requests to the Pact mock service (instead of the real provider) and we execute the call to the API
 6. _Assert_: we check that our call to `getProduct(...)` worked as expected.
-This should just do what a regular unit test of this method does.
+This should just do what a regular unit test of this method would do.

 ### Run the test